-Yes, all the books come in My Program come with a read aloud function so that students can listen to a fluent reading of the book.
+Yes, all books from Level 0–20 include a read aloud function so that students can listen to a fluent reading of the book.

 Yes all the books come with a comprehension quiz.
 These are short quizzes of five or ten questions that check to see that students have understood what they have read.

 No, they can choose to read the books or continue on with their lessons.
 The books in My Program are completely optional but most children will enjoy the wide range of books provided.